TiagoMA90/RockPaperScissors/README.md

 Inside the main the we find h2, divs, displaing the profile images for the hands, p followed by the scoreboard, random comments by the computer, the buttons and finally a reset button for the overall score.
 The structure of the page can be more or less defined and follows the skeleton for the overall website as seen below:

-The Fonts used for the Title and paragraphs was Wallpoet which gives a cool and stylish look to the overall text components of the game.
+The Fonts used for the Title and paragraphs was 'Wallpoet' which gives a cool and stylish look to the overall text components of the game.

 # CSS & Styling
 - The color palette chosen for this website, makes use of dark colors, such as black and gray for the background.